onqtam/headjack/src/organizing_information.md

 If you choose an obscure tag or even if its the same but from an unpopular collection you'd simply limit your visibility & discoverability - there's an implied incentive to use the most popular collections when tagging your content

-We should be able to view the most pressing questions for public figures and CEOs Integrating all these different use cases with social media and unified identity and notifications is how to make them viral We should be able to surface questions to elites and leaders and make it glaringly obvious if they have responded to them or not
-It is easy to ingore some obscure app but not when everything is built on top of the same identity & data network Sporadic Reddit AMAs are absolutely ibadequate every account should have an AMA associated with them This is what connecting people looks like - facebook isnt even scratching t he surface

-Disallowing comments on a youtube video is just dumb because you cannot disallow comments for it on reddit anyway - all you are doing is trying to hide commentary about what you are presenting

-fine-grained control
-When viewing a post - have the ability to choose wether to respect the OP’s blocks and not see comments from blocked users ot not

 https://twitter.com/SocietyLibrary
 the internet is unstructured